 The labour legislation forms the basis for the regulation of the employment conditions on the labour market.
-The trade unions and employer organizations conclude collective agreements and collective agreements on civil servants.
-These agreements include more detailed agreements on the employment conditions than the applicable law.
+The trade unions and employer organizations conclude collective agreements on workers and collective agreements on civil servants.
+These collective agreements include more detailed provisions on the employment conditions than the applicable law.
 Universally binding collective agreements are also binding for unaffiliated employers, i.e. employers not belonging to an employers’ organisation.
 Any clause in an employment contract that violates the corresponding provision in a universally binding collective agreement is null and void.

 Further information: Collective agreement

 The central organisations and the most relevant employees trade unions and employer´s associations